Search waiting | Matsusada Precision

 Heavy ion beam is a type of radiation classified as a particle beam.
 It includes all particle beams heavier than electrons.
 Carbon ion beams are commonly used for cancer therapy.
 The carbon ion beam is a flow of carbon nuclei that can be accelerated, and it is composed of six protons and six neutrons.
 Unlike carbon atoms, they are not accompanied by electrons.

-In cancer therapy, both proton and heavy particle beams accelerate their respective nuclei to irradiate the target.
+In cancer therapy, both proton and heavy ion beams accelerate their respective nuclei to irradiate the target.
 Particle beams generate large amounts of energy when they enter and stop inside the body, destroying cancer cells with radiation without painful nor scary.
 The kinetic energy, as well as radiation deposition, depends on the mass of the nuclei.

 The two radiotherapies have similar features.
-Both the proton and heavy particle beams require huge equipment to generate radiation.
+Both the proton and heavy ion beams require huge equipment to generate radiation.
 The electrons generated by the ion source are accelerated in a linear accelerator (linear accelerator) or synchrotron to irradiate the affected area.
 Using a rotating gantry, irradiation from any direction is available.

 Other Therapeutic Radiations

-Particle radiation | Charged particle | Alpha rays, Beta ray, Electron beam, Proton beam, Heavy particle beam | |
+Particle radiation Charged particle Alpha rays, Beta rays, Electron beam, Proton beam, Heavy ion beam

 There has been remarkable development in X-ray radiotherapy for cancers since 1950s.
 And cancer therapy gained widespread use with high-voltage linear accelerators.